EUDAT-B2STAGE/http-api/docs/user/registered.md

 ## **PUT**
 ### Upload an entity **and trigger the registration in B2SAFE**

 Both Form and Streaming upload are supported.
 Streaming is more advisable uploding large data.
+Also be aware that for larger and longer upload you might have to provide a bigger timeout parameter to your client if any (e.g. for `curl` there is a `--max-time` option)

 > Notes: The entity registration depends on the policies adopted by the B2SAFE instance which the B2STAGE HTTP-API is connected to.
 This operation is idempotent.

 ##### Parameters

 | Parameter | Type | Description
 |-----------|------|-------------
 | file (required) | string | Name of the local file to be uploaded